Dundee: Football

 Dundee has two professional football clubs: Dundee, founded in 1893, and Dundee United, founded in 1909 as Dundee Hibernian.
-Dundee FC currently plays in the Scottish Championship and Dundee United currently play in the Scottish Premiership.
-Their grounds Kilmac Stadium and Tannadice Park are just 100 metres apart, closer together than any other football stadiums in the UK.
+Dundee FC and Dundee United currently play in the Scottish Premiership.
+Their grounds Dens Park Stadium and Tannadice Park are just 100 metres apart, closer together than any other football stadiums in the UK.
 The Dundee derby is one of the most highly anticipated fixtures in Scottish football.

 Dundee is one of four British cities to have produced two European Cup semi-finalists.
 Dundee lost to A.C.
 Milan in 1963 and Dundee United lost to A.S.
 Roma in 1984.
 Dundee also reached the semi-finals of the forerunner to the UEFA Cup in 1968 and Dundee United were runners-up in the UEFA Cup in 1987.
 There are also seven junior football teams in the area: Dundee North End, East Craigie, Lochee Harp, Lochee United, Dundee Violet, Broughty Athletic and Downfield.

 Ice hockey

 Dundee Stars, the main ice hockey team, play at the Dundee Ice Arena.
 The team joined the Elite League in the 2010/2011 season.
 They are one of three professional ice hockey teams in Scotland, and play against teams from England, Wales and Northern Ireland in the Elite League.
 In the 2013/2014 season, Dundee Stars won the Gardiner Conference trophy, their only one to date.
 The majority of the players are from Canada and the United States.
-Omar Pacha is the current head coach and general manager of the Dundee Stars.
-There are also two amateur ice hockey teams, Dundee Tigers and Dundee Comets, who both play in the Scottish National League.
+Marc LeFebvre is the current head coach and general manager of the Dundee Stars.

+There also is an amateur ice hockey team, Dundee Rockets, who play in the Scottish National League.